Polly7357/ai-proj/README.md

 **License: MIT**

-This project is licensed under the terms of the MIT License
+This project is licensed under the terms of the [MIT](https://github.com/Polly7357/ai-proj/blob/master/LICENSE) LICENSE

-**Terms and Conditions**

-By using this software, you agree to the following terms and conditions:

-1. You may use the software for any lawful purpose.
-2. You are responsible for your use of the software.
-3. The software is provided "as is," without warranty of any kind.

 **Contact Information**